taygrave/AirAmends/README.md

 * __Working around OAuth__: I had a lot of difficulty connecting to OAuth*, not only in the usual way, but also the internet connection I commonly worked off of would throttle my requests.
 So I made a work around which I decided to convert into a permanent feature: the ability to demo the site with pre-seeded data.
 Now if someone doesn't want to authorize their own Gmail account but still wants to check out the site and its functionality, they can choose to do so right on the homepage.
   * *Note: Google's [Quickstart Demo](https://developers.google.com/gmail/api/quickstart/quickstart-python) which kindly abstracts away some of the OAuth dance details actually contains a deprecated function to which I found no work around.
 Instead you need to do the more formal [Step1 Step2](https://developers.google.com/api-client-library/python/guide/aaa_oauth) process the hard way.
 Through this I learned the valuable lesson that sometimes you have to scratch all of your code completely and it will be okay.

+##Future Steps
+I hope to continue to work on AIR AMENDS.
+I think it has great potential.
+I have in mind the following additions / enhancements:
+* Further optimize the search query term (loacted in gmailapiworks.py as a variable at the top) so it works better for more airlines (currently international airlines don't show up all).
+* Find a better fix to make sure three letter timezone codes that also happen to represent an airport are not mistaken as airport codes in emails
+* Build out the donate page to be more like a kickstarter or a Kiva format representing individual restoration projects vs. a general donation to an entire organization
+* Have animated lines display flight info when mousedover
+* Have email page click into particular email in your own inbox
+* Add more email services: Yahoo, Hotmail, Outlook, etc.

+##Thank You for Stopping By!
+######Learn more about the developer: www.linkedin.com/in/thesselgrave